MakieOrg/Makie.jl/docs/src_generation/src-colors.md

 ## Colormaps

 Colormaps are mappings of values to colors.
 You can supply the coloring values using the `color` keyword argument, and the colormap will automatically be adjusted to fit those values.
-THe default colormap is `viridis`, which looks like this:
+The default colormap is `viridis`, which looks like this:

 ![Viridis colormap](../assets/viridis.png)